ICar 03: Indonesia

-The iCar 03 was first introduced in Indonesia on 17 July 2024 at the 31st Gaikindo Indonesia International Auto Show, and later went on sale as the Chery J6 on 22 November 2024 at the 2024 Gaikindo Jakarta Auto Week.
+The iCar 03 was first introduced in Indonesia on 17 July 2024 at the 31st Gaikindo Indonesia International Auto Show, and later went on sale as the Chery J6 EV on 22 November 2024 at the 2024 Gaikindo Jakarta Auto Week.
 In Indonesia, it is available with four variants: RWD, RWD Phantom Edition, iWD and iWD Phantom Edition.
 At launch, the Phantom Edition model was limited to 300 units.